arashiyans/Windows-System-Security-Check-Script-Simple/README.md

 - **DO NOT** run this script on a real operating system if you are testing with real malware.
 - **Use a virtual environment** like VirtualBox or VMware to safely run tests with malware.

+## 🛠 Known Issues:
+This script is still a **work in progress**.
+There are some issues that may arise, such as:
+- The **Windows Defender Real-Time Protection** status may not always be detected accurately in some environments.

+Feel free to contribute or provide feedback to improve the script!

 # Kontribusi
 Kami sangat menghargai kontribusi Anda.
 Jika Anda ingin berkontribusi pada proyek ini, silakan ikuti langkah-langkah berikut: